VCTLabs/vct-espressobin-bsp-platform/README.rst

   $ repo show
   $ repo status

-See the default.xml file for repo and branch details; the following example is generic so go back and select a branch from this repo.
+See the default.xml file for repo and branch details.

 Install the repo utility
 ------------------------